oroinc/documentation/commerce/admin_guide/config_levels/user.rst

 In the **Customer Visible Contact Info** list in their user configuration settings, the user will see the options that are enabled and selected in **Available User Options** on the system, website or organization levels.

 .. image:: /user_guide/img/getting_started/my_oro/sales_rep_info.png
+   :alt: Selecting customer visible contact info in the contacts menu on the user configuration level

 More information on how to configure the contact information visible to the customers of your store, please refer to the :ref:`Configure Sales Representative Information <sys--conf--commerce--sales--contacts>` topic of the Configuration guide and the :ref:`contact information configuration sample <sys--conf--commerce--sales--contacts--sample>`.